4 Major Physical Security Challenges that Automation Can Solve

 As organizations grow, so do their physical security needs.
 And when they grow suddenly – as in the case of mergers and acquisitions – navigating the sharp jump in their physical security requirements can be exceptionally difficult.

-The physical security challenges that come with M&As aren’t just a matter of suddenly having many more devices to manage.
+The physical security challenges that come with M&As aren’t just a matter of suddenly managing many more devices.
 These scenarios often leave physical security teams inheriting fleets of devices from manufacturers they weren’t previously working with, supported by unfamiliar management systems.
-Then they are stuck with the uphill battle of juggling these new devices and systems together with their existing ones, as they work on a plan for consolidating all of those assets.
+Then, they are stuck with the uphill battle of juggling these new devices and systems with their existing ones as they work on a plan to consolidate all of those assets.

-While doing all of that manually is virtually impossible, automation makes scalability simple.
-A comprehensively automated solution can handle the operational management of an entire fleet of physical security devices – regardless of both their number and their variety.
-This way, an automated approach to the operational management of physical security devices can help physical security teams minimize the growing pains that often follow mergers and acquisitions.
+While doing all that manually is virtually impossible, automation simplifies scalability.
+A comprehensively automated solution can handle the operational management of an entire fleet of physical security devices—regardless of their number and variety.
+This approach can help physical security teams minimize the growing pains that often follow mergers and acquisitions.

 Challenge #3: Keeping expenses down

-To keep those expenses down, organizations need enhanced communication, collaboration, and cooperation – not only between their physical security and IT teams, but also with external partners such as systems integrators.
+To keep expenses down, organizations need enhanced communication, collaboration, and cooperation—not only between their physical security and IT teams but also with external partners such as systems integrators.
 They also need a more cost-effective alternative to truck rolls.

 Challenge #4: Employee recruitment, onboarding, and retention

 Today’s organizations face a serious physical security workforce shortage, while their physical security needs keep growing.
-To make sure their security stays reliable over time, they need to attract and retain enough professionals with the necessary skills.
+They must attract and retain enough professionals with the necessary skills to ensure their security stays reliable.

 Meanwhile, the workforce’s changing demographics add to the challenge.
 Millennials – now the largest generation in the U.S. – are especially attracted to companies that offer the latest and greatest technologies.
 That makes it particularly important for physical security teams to provide an environment that embraces automated tech and offers opportunities for skill development.

 By tapping into the power of automation, physical security teams can make themselves more appealing to prospective new members.
-And by making their employees’ work more manageable, an automated solution can help minimize the chances of employee burnout and turnover.
-Meanwhile, by simplifying the process of addressing any issues that affect their physical security devices, automation can help physical security teams streamline the process of onboarding new talent.
+An automated solution can also help minimize the chances of employee burnout and turnover by making their employees’ work more manageable.
+Meanwhile, by simplifying the process of addressing any issues affecting their physical security devices, automation can help physical security teams streamline onboarding new talent.

 Making the most of automation

-The work of physical security teams is (almost) as challenging as it is important.
-The need to operationally manage a wide variety of devices is a major factor in the challenges they face, and automation can empower them to address those challenges efficiently.
+Physical security teams’ work is (almost) as challenging as it is important.
+The need to operationally manage various devices is a major factor in their challenges, and automation can empower them to address those challenges efficiently.

-Of course, for any organization looking to streamline the operational management of its physical security devices, there’s more to keep in mind than just the benefits of automation.
-There are plenty of challenges and nuances to tackle in order to ensure an organization can achieve the desired return on investment.
+Of course, for any organization looking to streamline the operational management of its physical security devices, there’s more to consider than just the benefits of automation.
+There are plenty of challenges and nuances to tackle to ensure an organization can achieve the desired return on investment.

-That’s why we recently published a new eBook providing a deeper dive into how physical security teams can make the most of automation.
-It includes a breakdown of three critical criteria to help you make sure your approach to automation is comprehensive enough to meet your needs.
+That’s why we recently published a new eBook that provides a deeper dive into how physical security teams can make the most of automation.
+It includes a breakdown of three critical criteria to help you ensure that your approach to automation is comprehensive enough to meet your needs.